 In the AFP process many parametric solutions are of interest.
-In [8] authors focused on the solution of the steady state thermal problem where the thermal contact resistances, the laser power and the line velocity were considered as parameters and then included into the PGD parametric solution as extracoordinates.
+In [8] the authors focused on the solution of the steady-state thermal problem where the thermal contact resistances (it was proved that their consideration is a key point for modelling appropriately the thermal process), the laser power and the line velocity were considered as parameters and then included into the PGD parametric solution as extra-coordinates.

-In the present paper we are addressing two major issues: (i) the consideration of the number of plies composing the laminate as a model parameter; and (ii) the consideration of transient solutions induced by non constant laying velocities, both of major interest for controlling the process.
+Here we extend these results by addressing two major issues: (i) the consideration of the number of plies composing the laminate as a model parameter; and (ii) the consideration of transient solutions induced by non constant laying velocities, both of major interest for controlling the process.